panosx2/brightness/README.md

     <img src="https://github.com/panosx2/brightness/blob/master/data/screenshot.png" alt="Screenshot"> <br>
 </p>

  Instead of adjusting the backlight, this app uses `xrandr` to change the brightness of the image displayed on your screen.
-This can be useful for displays without an adjustable backlight, displays with a too-bright minimum backlight, or OLED displays.
+This can be useful for displays without an adjustable backlight, displays with a too-bright minimum, or too dark maximum backlight, or OLED displays.
+Setups with multipe displays (maximum 4 displays) can also be adjusted with different brightness levels.

  ## Install from AppCenter
  On elementaryOS simply install Dimmer from AppCenter: